UCLALibrary/ucladl-project-scripts/Nuxeo/Nuxeo_headers_UCLA/README.md

 11. Rename the automatically downloaded file to *client_secret.json*
 12. Open the *client_secret.json*
 13. In the file find the *client_email* line, copy the email address
-14. Share the folder holding the spreadsheets with the email address in the file
+14. Share the spreadsheet where you want the data dumped to.
+This can be a new spreadsheet.
 15. In the command line run

 		pip install gspread oauth2client